 Personally, I advocate for more involvement of people with lived experience in professional events.
 Their perspectives bring a unique lens to discussions and can lead to innovative insights, especially in developing new health and social care technologies.
 Increasing their presence at such events could unlock new possibilities.

-Helen will be speaking on an opening keynote panel at this year’s HETT Show on 24-25th September on ‘Who is the Owner of Change? – Exploring Collaboration, Adoption and Culture Across the ICS System.’
-Secure your free pass to catch this session and over 50 more hours of CPD-certified content covering key digital health and care topics.
+Helen will be speaking at this year’s HETT North on 26th February in Manchester.
+Secure your free pass to catch her session and over 30 more hours of CPD-certified content covering key digital health and care topics.